“Whatever you do, work at it with all your heart, as working for the Lord” Colossians 3:23

 The funding is intended to ‘diminish the difference’ between the attainment of pupils in receipt of the Pupil Premium funding and those who are not.
 The DfE recommends that the Pupil Premium Plus funding is used to address pupils’ social and emotional needs as well as raising their attainment.

-Mrs Shelley Smith is our Pupil Premium Champion and Mrs Rosie Hemmings is the governor with responsibility for monitoring the use of the Pupil Premium Grant.
+Mrs Rebecca Gregory is our Pupil Premium Champion and Mrs Rosie Hemmings is the governor with responsibility for monitoring the use of the Pupil Premium Grant.

 If you think your child might be eligible for free school meals, please contact the school office for further information.